How to Fly the American Flag

 Section 7 of the flag code provides one major exception: the flag of the United Nations can be flown in the position of honor or prominence at the U.N. headquarters in New York.

 The only other exception involves church services performed by naval chaplains while at sea.
-In these instances, the church’s flag may fly about the American flag during the service.
+In these instances, the church’s flag may fly above the American flag during the service.

 Are you really supposed to lower the flag at sunset?